-Since no single solution fits all needs as captured in section 2, the following Figure 3-1 presents the various relevant views on emerging 5G designs.
-The network softwarization and programmability is one of the basis for the 5G architecture design and impacts all identified views, as presented in subsection 3.1.
-The views are then further elaborated in the following subsections, in particular aspects about the logical and functional view are introduced in subsection 3.2, the physical resources and infrastructure control views are in subsection 3.3 and finally the system management and applications and business services view in subsection 3.4.
-More detailed analysis of those architectural views are then presented in sections 4-6.
+Since no single solution fits all needs as captured in section 2, the following Figure 3-2 presents the various relevant views on emerging 5G designs.
+The views are then further elaborated in the following subsections, in particular aspects about the logical and functional view are introduced in subsection 3.1, the physical resources and infrastructure control views are in subsection 3.2.
+The network softwarization and programmability is one of the bases for the 5G architecture design and impacts all identified views, as presented in subsection 3.3.
+Finally the system management and applications and business services view in subsection 3.4.
+More detailed analysis of those architectural views is then presented in sections 4, 5 and 6.